 Recording requirements

-Each organisation should be able to report on:
+Each organisation should be able to report on the panels that they initiated:

 Sharing personal data

-Organisations convening a regulatory review panel should be aware that if the information they need to share contains personal data, they must ensure that only those who need to know the information should attend.
+Organisations convening a RRP meeting should be aware that if the information they need to share contains personal data, they must ensure that only those who need to know the information should attend.
 Any processing of personal data is subject to the requirements of the UK General Data Protection Regulation (UK GDPR), and each organisation handling personal data must have procedures in place to keep a record of processing activities for personal data.

-All organisations signing up to this protocol understand that they are responsible for ensuring their organisation’s adherence to the UK GDPR, the Data Protection Act and other UK data protection legislation at all times.
-They agree that, when exchanging personal data under this protocol, the provisions set out in Annex C: Sharing personal data will apply where they do not already have a Memorandum of Understanding and/or an Information Sharing Agreement.
+All organisations signing up to this Protocol understand that they are responsible for ensuring their organisation's adherence to the UK GDPR, the Data Protection Act and other UK data protection legislation at all times.
+They agree that, when exchanging personal data under this Protocol, the provisions set out here will apply where they do not already have a Memorandum of Understanding and/or an Information Sharing Agreement.

 Annex A: Organisations involved

-If Organisation A wishes to invoke the protocol, it reviews the list of interests of each partner and identifies those that are relevant.
+If a signatory wishes to invoke the Protocol, it reviews the list of interests of each partner and identifies those that are relevant.
 This may, in some cases, be all partners.

 Care Quality Commission (CQC)